 Check out my article on the dangers of electric mowers so you understand why you need to take caution when working on and operating your electric mower.

-8. Loose or Pinched Wires on a Sun Joe Electric Mower
+8. Loose or Pinched Wires

 You will have many electrical wires running through your Sun Joe mower and along the handle.
 A wire may develop a short when a wire becomes loose or pinched.

 Sometimes wiggling a wire will identify a short preventing the mower from starting.
 You can also use a multimeter to identify a short.

 A common area for a pinched wire is near the handle where some handles fold for storage.
 To avoid pinching wires in this area, be careful folding and unfolding the handle.

 If you do find a pinched wire, you can repair it using a wire nut.
 Before beginning the repair, remove the battery and the safety button.

 You may want to contact Sun Joe before making the repair if your mower is still covered under warranty.

 Repairs to the wiring and any modifications to the mower can void all warranties offered by Sun Joe when performed outside of an authorized Sun Joe repair center.

 It is not uncommon for excess grass and other debris to get lodged or stuck under your Sun Joe lawn mower’s deck.

 Again, always remove the battery and safety key before performing any maintenance on the deck.